feelixs/ssh-plugin/README.md

 - Run the plugin's "SSH Connector" IDE action to view all your SSH keys in a list.
 Click on an entry to view more info about it.
 - You can enter server information into the corresponding SSH key's info section.
 What is the base-OS of your server (Windows/Linux)
 - For Linux machines, you can check off the "Automatically enter sudo mode" & provide a root password to enter escalated sudo mode by default after the SSH connection succeeds.
-- Passwords are securely saved locally via <insert encryption/etc method here>.
-Passwords are stored in a way which doesn't matter the OS you're using for this plugin.

 ## Template ToDo list
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.